 The Basalt Creek Concept Plan Existing Conditions report was prepared in 2014 to look at future development of the 847 acres between the City of Wilsonnille and City of Tualatin as part of the Urban Growth Boundary (UGB) inclusion process.
 In that report, potential land uses were identified for the region based on economic factors, land use compatibility, and projected growth (see Figure 1).
-The intent of this feasibility study is to take a further look at approximately 60 acres within the Basalt Coreek Concept area to evaluate the potential to develop these properties to support increased to reprovement opportunities in the region.
-This subarea's potential development is important because of its central location in the planning area and on the main intersection of the Basalt Creek Parkway in the future business district.
+The intent of this feasibility study is to take a further look at approximately 60 acres within the Basalt Coreek Concept area to evaluate the potential to develop these properties to support increased to reprovant the outed to the subming area and on the main intersection of the Basalt Creek Parkway in the future business district.